antgonzales/antgonzales.github.io/about.md

 description: A front-end developer blog devoted to application development, user experience, design.
 See code examples, learn from tutorials, get tips and tricks
 ---

-Senior Software Engineer at Compass.
-Previously at Glossier.
+Senior Software Engineer at [Compass](https://www.compass.com/){:target="_blank"}.

 I write, think, and talk about web development.
 I bring expertise in front-end technology, UI design, and test driven development.

 I current live in New York City and work as a tech lead at Compass.
-I work primarily on the Content Management System for Compass's real estate agents.
+I work primarily on Search for Compass's real estate agents.

 Previously, I worked as a front-end lead developer for Glossier.

 ![Anthony Gonzales](/assets/img/me.jpeg)